Skip to content

 How Leadistry Signals works

-Leadistry Signals is included on every plan, including the Free Trial and Starter, and it turns the Companies House calendar into a live feed you can act on.
+Leadistry Signals is included on every plan, including the free trial, and it turns the Companies House calendar into a live feed you can act on.
 Here is how to set it up.

-Because every delivered lead is enriched from the company's own website, each match arrives with a verified business email (extracted and MX-checked, shown with a verified tick), the website URL, company and director LinkedIn, Facebook, Instagram, a director name, and a transparent 0 to 100 lead score.
+Because every delivered lead is enriched from the company's own website, each match arrives with a verified website, a verified business email (extracted and MX-checked, shown with a verified tick) and a director name.
+Director LinkedIn, company LinkedIn, Facebook and Instagram are optional add-ons at one credit each.
 There are no phone numbers, because UK PECR forbids unsolicited marketing calls, so Signals is built for compliant email outreach.

 If you prefer to route signals into your own stack, outbound webhooks (Zapier, Make, or anything) and Slack fire automatically on new delivered leads, so a fresh match can post to a Slack channel or drop into your CRM without you opening the app.

 • Write the sequence around the moment.
 For an accounts-due watch, open with the deadline.
 For new incorporations, open with a congratulations and a first-supplier offer.
-The AI can draft a brand-voice sequence by reading your website, and generate a one-click lead brief for each company.
+Your AI lead-gen employee can read your website and draft the sequence in your voice.
+Drafts only: nothing sends until you say so.

 • Use A/B variants.
 Add up to 3 variants per step and each prospect is assigned one lane at random, so you can test which framing of the signal pulls best from the per-step A/B comparison in analytics.